A month ago I had the pleasure of joining the team at Liquid as a Junior Graphic Designer.

 3. I’ve been working under the watchful eye of designers Ste, Jamie and Nixon who have always been around to offer good guidance and advice.
 I’m grateful to be able to work beside such talented designers and excited to see what I can learn from them (and perhaps what they can learn from me).
 After all, we all have something to learn from each other.
 After some disagreements over keyboard shortcuts and ham sandwiches, perhaps this will develop into a love-hate relationship too?

-4. As any graphic designer would understand, I’ve had a lot of fun rooting through the swatches draw.
+4. As any graphic designer would understand, I’ve had a lot of fun rooting through the swatches drawer.
 I definitely get a buzz from flicking through Pantone books, foil samples and paper stocks.
 I’ve also had fun looking through the ‘inspiration boxes’, which are ideal when you hit a dead end with a brief - or simply need to get started with that first idea.

 5. My British culture has been tested with an intense amount of brew rounds.
 As a novice to the brew world, I know I need to up my game.
 Let’s see over the coming months how I get on…